gipi/electronics-notes/docs/atmel.md

 ## Arduino

-Pin 0 and 1 [are connected by 10k resistors to the serial hardware](http://forum.arduino.cc/index.php?topic=47654.0) so cannot be used.
+Pin 0 and 1 [are connected by 10k resistors to the serial hardware](http://forum.arduino.cc/index.php?topic=47654.0) so cannot be used, pin13 instead is used for a led.

 ### Links